SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 </details>

-You looked into the different types of binary trees.
+We looked into the different types of binary trees.
 Now you will see some operations you can perform on binary trees.